 Protecting Australia from exotic pests

-Australia is free from many of the world’s most damaging plant pests, which are capable of damaging our natural environment, destroying our food production and agriculture industries, and changing our way of life.
+Australia is free from many of the world’s most damaging plant pests.
+Exotic plant pests are capable of damaging our natural environment, destroying our food production and agriculture industries, and some could change our way of life.
 Australia’s biosecurity system, which includes the risk assessment process, helps protect us from exotic plant pests.